LynneFlute/Flautissimo/performances.md

 ## Previous Performances

-Flautissimo played at Southampton's West Quay shopping centre, a new venue for the orchestra, on Saturday 25 March.
+On Saturday 25 March, Flautissimo played at Southampton's West Quay shopping centre, a new venue for the orchestra.
 Quite a crowd gathered to listen to us play and seemed to particularly enjoy the Sound of Music medley and Bohemian Rhapsody.

 <img src = "/Flautissimo/imgs/westquay.png" alt = "Flautissimo playing at West Quay shopping centre" />